hteumeuleu/caniemail/_features/html-form.md

 }
 notes: ""
 notes_by_num: {
-  "1": "Does not submit in iOS with non Gmail accounts.", "2": "On submit name values are prefixed with `x_`.", "3": "Does not submit in preview pane, but does when the email is opened in a new window.", "4": "Not supported. `<form>` is transformed into `<noform>`.",
+  "1": "Does not submit in iOS with non Google accounts.", "2": "On submit name values are prefixed with `x_`.", "3": "Does not submit in preview pane, but does when the email is opened in a new window.", "4": "Not supported. `<form>` is transformed into `<noform>`.",